Renewables Obligation (United Kingdom)

-The Renewables Obligation (RO) is designed to encourage generation of electricity from eligible renewable sources in the United Kingdom.
-It was introduced in England and Wales and in a different form (the Renewables Obligation (Scotland)) in Scotland in April 2002 and in Northern Ireland in April 2005, replacing the Non-Fossil Fuel Obligation which operated from 1990.
+The Renewables Obligation (RO) is a market support mechanism designed to encourage generation of electricity from eligible renewable sources in the United Kingdom.
+There are three related schemes for the three legal jurisdictions of the UK.
+In April 2002 the Renewables Obligation was introduced in England and Wales, and in Scotland as the Renewables Obligation (Scotland).
+The RO was introduced in Northern Ireland in April 2005.
+In all cases, the RO replaced the Non-Fossil Fuel Obligation which operated from 1990.

-The RO places an obligation on licensed electricity suppliers in the United Kingdom to source an increasing proportion of electricity from renewable sources, similar to a renewable portfolio standard.
-In 2010/11 it is 11.1% (4.0% in Northern Ireland).
-This figure was initially set at 3% for the period 2002/03 and under current political commitments will rise to 15.4% (6.3% in Northern Ireland) by the period 2015/16 and then it runs until 2037 (2033 in Northern Ireland).
-The extension of the scheme from 2027 to 2037 was declared on 1 April 2010 and is detailed in the National Renewable Energy Action Plan.
-Since its introduction the RO has more than tripled the level of eligible renewable electricity generation (from 1.8% of total UK supply to 7.0% in 2010).
+The RO placed an obligation on licensed electricity suppliers in the United Kingdom to source an increasing proportion of electricity from renewable sources, similar to a renewable portfolio standard.
+This figure was initially set at 3% for the period 2002/03, and in 2010/11 it was 11.1% (4.0% in Northern Ireland).
+By 2020 it was almost half of all electricity in England, Wales and Scotland, and nearly 20% in Northern Ireland.
+An extension of the scheme from 2027 to 2037 was declared on 1 April 2010 and is detailed in the National Renewable Energy Action Plan.

-The Renewable Obligation scheme
+The RO closed to new generation between March 2015 and March 2017, with some grace periods.
+It was replaced by the Contracts for Difference scheme.
+Accredited generating stations will continue to receive 20 years of support, until March 2037.